-(Matthew 10:12) As you enter the house, greet it.
+(Matthew 10:12) And when ye come into an house, salute it.

 Worthy homes usually extended hospitality toward travelers.
 Jesus told His disciples to respectfully enter a home and greet the family-probably by introducing themselves as apostles of Jesus, telling the family about Jesus the Messiah, and their mission in His name in their town.